zaiisao/Documentation/en/Interactive Broadcast/join_live_mac.md

 - The audience receives audio and video streams.

 > - Call the `setChannelProfile` method before joining a channel.
-> - One engine can specify one profile only.
+> - One engine uses one profile only.
 If you want to switch to another profile, destroy the current engine using the `destroy` method and create a new engine before calling the `setChannelProfile` method to set the new channel profile.

 ```objective-c
 //Objective-C